djhaskin987/onecli/doc/rfc.rst

   3. ``$PWD/<program-name>.json``
-  4. The files listed in the ``$<PROGRAM-NAME>_CONFIG_FILES`` environment variable, formatted in a comma separated list, if such an environment variable exists, each in turn
+  4. The files listed in the ``$<PROGRAM-NAME>_CONFIG_FILES`` environment variable, formatted in a comma separated list, if such an environment variable exists, examined in the order in which they appear

 Each file is looked at in turn.
-The files are unicode text files, and are *defined* to be encoded in UTF-8.
+The files are unicode text files, and are *defined* to be encoded in UTF-8 unicode text encoding.
 The files are valid JSON files that are MUST be deserializeable into valid option structures, even if not all the options are specified in the files.
 The option structures are then logically merged one on top of the other, starting with the first listed configuration file and merging the second and third on top of it, with the last configuration file "winning".